Northern Ireland unionists attack EU-exit treaty

 "Neither the Northern Ireland assembly, the Northern Ireland executive, nor the people of Northern Ireland consented to the protocol being put in place or the flow of goods from Great Britain to Northern Ireland being impeded by checks," the DUP leader, Arlene Foster, said.

-The 'Northern Ireland protocol' was a key part of the Brexit deal, which kept Northern Ireland in the EU's customs union, creating a trade border in the Irish Sea.
+The 'Northern Ireland protocol' was part of the Brexit deal, which kept Northern Ireland in the EU customs union, creating a trade border in the Irish Sea.

 It did so to maintain an open land border between Ireland and Northern Ireland, in line with the Belfast agreement, a 1998 treaty that ended decades of sectarian violence.